Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Flow**
 Workflow created by Power Automate, formerly named as such.

+**Function Apps**
+Azure service that allows you to run small pieces of code (functions) in the cloud.

 ## G

+**Gateway**
+A bridge that provides quick data transfer and secure access between on-premises data and Power Platform services.

 ## H

+**HTTP request**
+A method to interact with web services and APIs. (more information in blog series incoming)

 ## I

+**Integration**
+The process of connecting different systems and applications to work together.

 ## J

 **JSON or JavaScript Object Notation**
 Semi-structured data that can be used in for example a Teams Adaptive Card, or is an output from a Power Automate Step.
 You can 'Parse JSON' to get the values, or just use the 'raw json'.
 It's formatted in name/value pairs, and it not considered a coding language but more a way to transfer data between applications.

+**Javascript**
+A programming language that can be used to add custom logic to Model Driven Apps.

 ## K

 ## L

+**Logic-Apps**
+Azure service that allows you to automate workflows and integrate apps, data, and services.

 **Low Code (No Code)**
 Build apps and automations without any prior coding knowledge.
 The Power Platform offers an intuitive way to directly tell a button or form (or gallery, or image etc etc) what to do without needing to dive into a programming language such as C#, HTML, CSS.
 It uses PowerFX.